pkgxdev/libpkgx/README.md

 The first step would be compiling our bottles to WASM.
 We could use your help with that…

-Windows is not yet supported, but we otherwise support everything tea/cli does.
+We use a hook-like pattern because it is great.
+This library is not itself designed for React.

+We support the same platforms as [tea/cli].

 ## What Packages are Available?